Should I give AI a job in my newsroom?

 Some good references can be found at AP and Wired.

 Are you looking for help creating an AI strategy for your newsroom?
-To work with API on creating a clear, transparent and audience-centered AI strategy, reply to this email or reach out to elite.truong@pressinstitute.org with the subject line “AI Strategy.”
+To work with API on creating a clear, transparent and audience-centered AI strategy, reach out to elite.truong@pressinstitute.org with the subject line “AI Strategy.”

 READ MORE FROM:Articles